GoogleChrome/developer.chrome.com/site/en/docs/webstore/discovery/index.md

 ## Editors' Picks {: #editors-picks }

 Chrome editors hand pick items to be featured as Editors' Picks to inspire users and recognize exceptional extensions.
-Editors' Picks are featured in the Editors' Picks collection on the homepage.
+Editors' Picks are featured in the Editors' Picks collection on the home page.
 We look for high-quality items that offer consistent, best-in-class experiences to users.
-Like the homepage, items chosen for Editors' Picks must follow our general [best practices][best-practices] to be considered, but there is no set checklist of requirements to guarantee being featured.
+Like the home page, items chosen for Editors' Picks must follow our general [best practices][best-practices] to be considered, but there is no set checklist of requirements to guarantee being featured.
 Developers cannot pay to be featured as an Editors' Pick.